thundernixon/googlefonts-qa-template/README.md

-# Template files for Google Fonts QA & Variable Font upgrades (macOS)
+# Template files for Google Fonts QA & Variable Font upgrades

 This is a work-in-progress repo to document some useful techniques, scripts, and workflows in quality assurance (QA) and variable-font upgrades for Google Fonts projects.
 It seeks to document and save lessons learned from projects including Inter, Fira Code, Merriweather, Encode Code, and Maven Pro, and more.